Hardwood floors look great but can be a pain to clean. Some common questions we hear include:

 FACT: Leaving standing water on wood floors is a big no-no. The moisture will penetrate the wood and warp it over time.

 MYTH: Natural wood cleaners are best.

 FACT: It’s tempting to avoid buying a floor cleaner and to go with a vinegar solution, but that’s a bad idea.
 The acid in vinegar actually breaks down the finish of the wood, which will dull over time, according to Bona.

 Extra Tips for Immaculate Hardwoods:

 - Put floor protectors under furniture to avoid scuffing.

 - Vacuum regularly, twice a week is a good goal.

-- Avoid cleaners that contain ammonia, vinegar, wax, polish, or oil soaps, according to ThisOldHouse.com, these can dull the finish and make refinished difficult.
-Spray some of the cleaner on a window and let it dry, if it leaves a residue or film, it’s no good on the hardwood floor.
+- Avoid cleaners that contain ammonia, vinegar, wax, polish, or oil soaps, according to This Old House, these can dull the finish and make refinishing difficult.
+Spray some cleaner on a window and let it dry, if it leaves a residue or film, it’s not good for using on your hardwood floor.